Authored by the expert who managed and guided the team behind the Italy Property Pack

 Is it a good time to buy a rental property in Milan in 2026?

-As of early 2026, it is generally a reasonable time to buy a rental property in Milan, particularly if you focus on well-located, efficient apartments in neighborhoods with strong tenant demand rather than chasing the lowest price per square meter.
+As of early 2026, Milan is generally a favorable market for buying a rental property, particularly if you focus on small, well-located apartments in areas with strong tenant demand rather than chasing prestige zones where yields are thin.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Milan.